rickyjcg22/sales_success_prediction/README.md

 Figure 1: Modeling Framework

-Here is the step-by-step procedure of the modeling process in this work:
+Here is the step-by-step procedure of the modeling process:

 - It started with the data acquisition where the dataset was requested from the client as .csv file.
 - The dataset was analyzed through conducting a full-blown Exploratory Data Analysis wherein data were loaded, datatypes were inspected, and column names were fixed for better readability and processing during the EDA.
 Few checks were done including the Target Variable Analysis, Missing Values and Data Types, Numerical Feature Analysis, Categorical Feature Analysis, and Target-wise Analysis.